sfu-db/dataprep/README.md

-# DataPrep ![Build Status]
+# Dataprep ![Build Status]
 [Documentation] | [Mail List & Forum]

-Dataprep is a collection of functions that helps you accomplish tasks before you build a predictive model.

-## Implementation Status
+Dataprep let you prepare your data using a single library with a few lines of code.

 Currently, you can use `dataprep` to:
 * Collect data from common data sources (through `dataprep.data_connector`)
 * Do your exploratory data analysis (through `dataprep.eda`)
-* ...
+* ...more modules are coming

 ## Installation